Super Simple Lacto-fermented Peppers

-Peppers are the sweet hearts of summer.
-They love the heat, add yummy flavor (and nutrition) to summer favorites like gazpacho, salsa, and stuffed peppers.
+Peppers are the sweethearts of summer.
+They love the heat, and add yummy flavor (and nutrition) to summer favorites like gazpacho, salsa, and stuffed peppers.
 They’re also full of vitamin C.

-But you can only eat so many of them fresh before you need to preserve them.
-Thankfully, you can preserve them and make them even more nutritious (and delicious) through the process of lacto-fermentation.
+But you can only eat so many of them fresh!
+Preserve them and make them even more nutritious (and delicious) through the process of lacto-fermentation.

-Like many lacto-fermented recipes, the process for fermenting peppers is super simple.
-You can add all sorts of fun spices like cumin and cayenne to give it a southwestern flare, but I actually like to do them plain, in just a salt brine.
+The process for fermenting peppers is simple.
+You can add all sorts of fun spices like cumin and cayenne to give it a southwestern flair, but they are also great plain, in just a salt brine.

 How to Use Them